GitTools/GitVersion/docs/configuration.md

 `commits-before` will be ignored.

 #### regex
 The regex to match commit messages that will be ignored.
-Usefull to exlude for example pull request from an automatic nuget updater.
+Useful to exclude for example pull request from an automatic nuget updater.

 ## Branch configuration